AnushK-Fro/Adobe-Connect-Chat-Bot/README.md

-                                                 THIS PROJECT HAS BEEN MOVED TO anush.vip!
+                                       THIS PROJECT HAS BEEN MOVED TO anush.vip!/adobeconnect.html